Women who are frustrated in their careers and who are looking to make a change might be well-served if they consider accounting or finance.

-Women searching for a career or looking to make a change might be well-served if they consider accounting or finance.
-Why?
 Such a career affords a better balance between a career and personal life.
-That’s one of the conclusions from a 2011 study by a recruiting firm, Mergis.
+That’s one of the conclusions from a Mergis study.
+The recruiting firm conducted the study in 2011.

 “It is encouraging to the profession to note that both men and women are highly likely to recommend the profession to others,” says Patricia Dinunzio, the Mergis regional managing director.
 “But, that said, one of the greatest take-aways from this survey is that there is a clear need for accounting and finance mentorship programs.”